ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 What we return is the ServerResponse in which we can easily put all the information we want to give back to the client.
 And Spring provides us with an easy builder to create such a response as it already did with the ResponseEntity builder.

-You can see that these new objects and builders provide us with an easy and declarative way to handle request and create responses, without the "magic" that we used previously with the annotations.
+You can see that these new objects and builders provide us with an easy and declarative way to handle requests and create responses, without the "magic" that we used previously with the annotations.

 {% highlight java %}
 public class UserHandler {